 - Means you can get care from dental providers who are not part of the Aetna network. - Means you may have to pay for services at the time that they are provided.
 You may be required to pay the full charges and submit a claim for reimbursement to us.
-You are responsible for completing and submitting claim forms for reimbursement of eligible dental services that you paid directly to a dental provider. - Means you will pay a higher cost share when you use an out-of-network provider.
+You are responsible for completing and submitting claim forms for reimbursement of eligible dental services that you paid directly to a dental provider. - Means the out-of-network cost share applies and you pay more.
+See the schedule of benefits.